sherfin94/chessUI-cli/README.md

  This moves white's kings pawn two steps forward

+## Features not available
- ## Move validation is currently not supported
+Move validation is currently not supported